 The post-war building boom in the late 1940s and early 1950s resulted in rapid population growth.
 Completely surrounded by the expanding city of Houston by 1949, Bellaire nevertheless retained its independence

 Erected 1990 by Texas Historical Commission.
 (Marker Number 10614.)

 Location.
+29° 42.18′ N, 95° 28.085′ W. Marker is in Bellaire, Texas, in Harris County.
+Marker is at the intersection of South Rice Avenue and Laurel Street, on the right when traveling south on South Rice Avenue.
+The marker is located in front of Bellaire City Hall.
 Touch for map.
-The marker is located in front of Bellaire City Hall.
 Marker is at or near this postal address: 7008 S Rice Ave, Bellaire TX 77401, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Bellaire Presbyterian Church (approx. 0.2 miles away); Bellaire Streetcar Line (approx. 0.2 miles away); Texan Capture of Mexican Dispatches (approx. 0.3 miles away); Teas Nursery Company (approx. 1.1 miles away); City of West University Place (approx. 2 miles away); Astrodome (approx. 3.8 miles away); Forum of Civics of River Oaks Garden Club (approx. 4.1 miles away); Holcombe House (approx. 4.6 miles away).
+Bellaire Presbyterian Church (approx. 0.2 miles away); Bellaire Streetcar Line (approx. 0.2 miles away); Texan Capture of Mexican Dispatches (approx. 0.3 miles away); Teas Nursery Company (approx. 1.1 miles away); City of West University Place (approx. 2 miles away); Astrodome (approx. 3.8 miles away); Forum of Civics of River Oaks Garden Club (approx. 4.1 miles away); Rice University (approx. 4.4 miles away).
 Touch for a list and map of all markers in Bellaire.